arturosalazar/Hangman/README.md

 # Goal of Project
 This project is for me to practice Java and creating a game on my own.
 It is also a way for me to practice making regular commits as I proceed with the creation of this project.

+# Project source
+This challenge/game is from the Complete Java Development Bootcamp on Udemy https://www.udemy.com/course/the-complete-java-development-bootcamp/
+The course provided the hangman drawings as well as the array of challange words.
+The rest of the code is mine